-IMPORTANT UPDATE: Due to academic challenges associated with the COVID-19 crisis, prerequisite courses receiving CREDIT during the Spring/Summer of 2020 will be accepted.
+IMPORTANT UPDATE: Due to academic challenges associated with the COVID-19 crisis, prerequisite courses receiving CREDIT during the Spring 2020 through Summer 2022 will be accepted.
 A letter grade is not required for pre-requisites taken during this period.

 Physical therapists act as autonomous practitioners within a health care team in a wide variety of settings to preserve, develop, and restore not only optimum physical function, but also optimal wellness, fitness, and quality of life as it relates to movement and health.
 The physical therapist works to optimize function by alleviating pain, preventing injury, and restoring function after injury.
 Physical therapy interventions are designed to improve strength, coordination,

 Physical therapists function in a health care environment that is dynamic and changing.
 Indeed, the knowledge base underlying the practice of physical therapy is constantly evolving and growing.
 The physical therapy student must be grounded in the fundamental knowledge, skills, and attitudes required for the practice of physical therapy.
 The physical therapy student must also develop a strong foundation for understanding and